2 months, 3 weeks ago #29041

 Howard, I think what I’m afraid of is that the conviction won’t come, that the Catholic church isn’t really Christ’s church, and I’ll be left back where I started but unable to go back to my Protestant “home” because of my theological problems with it.
 I’m afraid to ask God, but I think I’m more afraid of a “no” than a “yes”.
 I actually do want Him to show me that Catholic church is truly His, but I’m worried that He won’t.

 David, I’m very happy to be on the same page about the non-canonical marriage thing.
 Discussing it with you really did help, and at this point I think I just have to accept that canon law can err. and that here it has failed to account for the consequences of poor catechesis.
 When a person rejects a “Catholic” faith that doesn’t exist except in Protestant polemics, can he really be held accountable for rejecting the true Catholic faith and contracting an invalid marriage?
 Canon law says “yes” to that question, but to me that doesn’t seem totally sound.
 If I were o become Catholic, my understanding is that I would not need to wholeheartedly believe in the correctness of that pronouncement.
-Does that sound right to you?3 weeks, 2 days ago #29056
+Does that sound right to you?2 months, 3 weeks ago #29056

 (Non-Canonical Marriage) At this point I think I just have to accept that canon law can err, and that here it has failed to account for the consequences of poor catechesis.… If I were to become Catholic, my understanding is that I would not need to wholeheartedly believe in the correctness of that pronouncement.
 Does that sound right to you?